AungMyoAye101/next-movie/README.md

 Commit your changes (git commit -m 'Add some feature').
 Push to the branch (git push origin feature/your-feature-name).
 Open a pull request.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgements
 The Movie Database (TMDb) API for providing the movie and TV show data.
-Prisma for making database management easier.
 React and Tailwind CSS for the seamless UI/UX development.